PsyProtocol/psy-sdk/docs/src/Gadgets.md

     *   `cfc_contract_id`, `cfc_method_id`, `cfc_num_inputs`, `cfc_num_outputs`: Metadata about the contract function extracted from the inclusion proof.
 *   **Core Logic/Constraints:**
     *   Verifies the CFC proof using `AttestTreeAwareProofInTreeGadget`.
-    *   Verifies the function's inclusion in the contract tree using `QEDContractFunctionInclusionProofGadget`.
+    *   Verifies the function's inclusion in the contract tree using `PsyContractFunctionInclusionProofGadget`.
     *   Connects the contract tree root from the inclusion proof to the one in the checkpoint state.
     *   Connects the CFC fingerprint from the proof attestation to the one in the inclusion proof.
 *   **Assumptions:** Assumes the witness data provided (proofs, checkpoint state) is valid for the constraints to pass.